Figueres Dalí Museum

 There are approximately 5 stories in the circular building, all filled with Dali’s artwork.
 Upon exit of the building it is almost as if the building was made to be difficult to leave, which is maybe exactly what the artist intended for.
 You can exit through the basement gift store, where you can also purchase souvenirs on the way out.
 There is also the Dali Jewels Museum you can visit which is just around the corner from the museum.

 Tickets cost around €12, and children under 9 can go for free.

 Generally the Figueres Dali museum is open from 09:30 to 18:00 (except from Mondays when it is closed); with longer opening hours during the summer months.
 The best option would be to check the museum’s official website for up-to-date opening times as they change throughout the year.

 During the month of August you have the unique opportunity to visit the museum from 10pm at night to 1am in the morning.

 The queues at the Dali Museum can be quite long during high season so, it is advisable to take an early train from Barcelona to avoid long waiting times.

 How to get there

-The train is a cheap and easy option which takes approximately 2 hours from Barcelona (Passeig de Gracia station).
-Once you get to Figueres stop it is then just a 15 minute walk to the Dalí museum which is signposted all the way.
+- The train is a cheap and easy option which takes approximately 2 hours from Barcelona (Passeig de Gracia station).
+Once you get to Figueres stop it is then just a 15 minute walk to the Dalí museum.

-If you are traveling by car it takes approximately 1 hour and 30 minutes.
-Parking is available behind the museum and there is also free parking available near Parc Bosc.
+If you are travelling by car it takes approximately 1 hour and 30 minutes.
+Parking is available behind the museum; and there is also free parking available near Parc Bosc.
 From here it is about a 10 minute walk to the museum.

 Regarding accommodation, most visitors rent apartments in Barcelona and then travel by train to Figueres as this would be the best and easiest option.
 Wherever your stay in Barcelona, Figueres is not far for your day trip!